RedHatRanger/RHCE9Vagrant/rhce-practice-questions/15_crontab_yml_(EASY).md

 ```
 Instructions:

-15. Create a cronjob for the user student on all nodes, playbook name is crontab.yml and the job details are below:
+15. Create a cronjob for the user rhel on all nodes, playbook name is crontab.yml and the job details are below:

   i) Every 2 minutes the job will execute logger "EX294 in progress".
 ```